chriscmiller/low-6/README.md

 docker exec -it php bash
 composer install
 php artisan key:generate
-php artisan migrate:fresh
+php artisan migrate:fresh --seed
 ```

 ### Accessing The Application

-You should now have access to the application in your browser.
-Visit [https://localhost](https://localhost).
-You will get a certification error, for this application it is safe to ignore this.
+This application is designed to be an API for feedback from the data stored, and as such has no front end

 ## Technical Stack Used